-- monitor friendships/new associates
+- Monitor friendships/new associates.

-- look out for signs such as your child/teenager having unexplained money, new clothes, mobile phones and so on
+- Look out for signs such as your child/ teenager having unexplained money, new clothes, mobile phones etc.

-- be available for your child to approach
+- Be available for your child to approach.

 Take note of anything suspicious and raise awareness with the police or professionals you or your child may be working with.
 Be vigilant.
-Phone police or CrimeStoppers with any information you may have for example names/car registration plates.
+Phone police or CrimeStoppers with any information you may have e.g. names/car registration plates.